 “I hope that professors and advisers will be active allies in the LGBTQ community and that they’ll really take the things we said and apply them not only in the classrooms but in their everyday lives,” GLASA president, Samantha Nathanson said.
 “It’s really important for faculty members — especially on a campus where they have influence over so many students — to be well versed in these issues.”

-During the meeting, the GLASA board and its student members handed out a sheet that listed LGBTQ terminology in order to help faculty become familiar with terms within the community. the difference between someone who is transgender — someone whose gender identity does not conform with their birth assigned gender, and transexual, a term referring to people whose gender identity does not conform with their birth assigned gender, and often involving surgical and/or hormonal alterations to their bodies.
+During the meeting, the GLASA board and its student members handed out a sheet that listed LGBTQ terminology in order to help faculty become familiar with terms within the community.
+For instance, the difference between someone who is transgender — someone who does not identify as either of the two conventional genders — and transsexual — someone who does not identify with the gender they are born with.

 A guideline was passed around detailing instructions on how to respond when a student comes out to a faculty member.